ArenKDesai/CS559-Portfolio1/README.md

 7. (3, 4) Fishing wand and pond.
 Unlocks magic missle wand.
 Reach through 7.
 8. Platforms to reach 6.
 9. Victory screen made from SVG tags and curves.

+## TODO
+1. Make the pages
+2. Reorder pages and add fluff for better gameplay
+3. Clean code by replacing redundent code with modules